Clan MacAlpine: History

 According to tradition the MacAlpine, or MacAlpin, is most purely Celtic of all the Highland Scottish clans.
-They are believed to be of royal descent from Kenneth MacAlpin.
-He united the Picts and Scots from the year 850 into one kingdom and moved his capital from Perthshire to Dunadd beside Loch Crinan in Dál Riata.
 The MacAlpine surname is still common in Scotland today.

 The former chiefs apparently had their seat on lands that are now Dunstaffnage Castle in Argyll, which was an early capital of Kenneth MacAlpin, who was King of the Picts and according to myth, the first King of Scots.